SoftwareAG/c8y-docs/content/microservice-sdk/java-bundle/developing-microservice.md

 * url - Mandatory URL that will be used for deployment.
 Empty by default.
 * username - Mandatory tenant ID and user name used for authorization.
 Empty by default.
 * password - Mandatory password used for authorization.
 Empty by default.
-* name - Optional name of uploaded application.
-By default the same as "package.name" property or "artifactId" if "package.name" is not provided.
+* name - Optional name of the uploaded application.
+By default it is the same as `package.name` property or `artifactId` if `package.name` is not provided.

 #### settings.xml